House on Haunted Hill (1999 film): Post-production

-Deleted footage
+Sound editor Dane Davis, who had at the time recently completed work on The Matrix (1999), served as the film's sound editor in post-production.
+According to Davis, House on Haunted Hill was among the first feature films to "use a completely virtual mix.
+Using some brand-new software, I was able to capture and create sounds, combine special effects, music, dialogue and background, and keep the entire mix in the computer where each element could be manipulated.
+I could change the relationship between sounds, or control the timbre and intensity of a particular sound right up until the movie was ready to be locked into a final print."

-Several key scenes were taken out of the final cut of the film.
+Several key scenes were excised from the final cut of the film during post-production.
 This included an exposition scene showing how Sara came to receive an invitation to the party: While working as a production assistant on a film set, Sara is fired by her boss, Jennifer Jenzen (played by Debi Mazar), the feisty vice president of a motion picture company.
 Two versions of the scene were shot, during which Sara hands Jennifer a bag delivered for her; inside is a music box with a jack-in-a-box-trigger which cuts the handler's finger.
 Jennifer throws the box in the garbage, and Sara discovers the invitation to Price's party inside of it.

 Another scene removed from the film last-minute, according to director Malone, was a scene in which Sara falls through a collapsing floor when she and Baker are being chased by The Darkness.
 After falling two stories below, Wolfe awakens in a subterranean crematorium filled with the ashes and corpses of the hospital's dead patients.
 There, she is attacked by reanimated corpses who rise out of the ashes, terrorizing her and tearing off her overcoat.
 As a result of the scene's removal, there remains a continuity error in the final cut of the film, in which Wolfe's overcoat disappears from her body in-between scenes.

 A final epilogue scene completing the Jennifer Jenzen story arc was also filmed, featuring Jennifer arriving at the house with a realtor, which she is to inherit.
 As she enters the front door, a bloodcurdling scream is heard, and the realtor is revealed to be Dr. Vannacutt.
 Director Malone said the scene ultimately was removed after the cutting of Jenzen's exposition scene, as well as for having a comical tone that did not fit with the rest of the film.

 All three deleted scenes from the film were included on the 2000 Warner Bros.
 Home Video release of the film on DVD in the bonus features section.